AgentMC/Sao19/Translate/En/Part6.md

 Ronye's words sounded disappointing, but Kirito turned back and finally laughed.

-"No, let alone this time it’s informal, to the degree that we did not even contact Isukan.
-So, something tells me we’ll have a chance of doing it."
+"No, let alone this time it’s informal, to the degree that we did not even contact Isukan, but something tells me we’ll have a chance of doing it."

 "Something… tells you...?"